Max Lorenz (footballer)

-Max Lorenz (born 19 August 1939) is a German former footballer who played as a midfielder.
+Max Lorenz (19 August 1939 – 24 October 2025) was a German footballer who played as a midfielder.
 He spent most of his career with Werder Bremen, making 250 league appearances in nine years at the club and winning the Bundesliga in the 1964–65 season.
 He spent three years at Eintracht Braunschweig.
 At international level, he made 19 appearances scoring one goal for the West Germany national team.

 Club career

 Lorenz was born in Bremen.
 He played 250 West German top-flight matches.

 International career

 Lorenz represented West Germany at the 1970 FIFA World Cup.
 He was also an unused squad member of the DFB team at the 1966 FIFA World Cup.
-Between 1965 and 1970 he won 19 caps for West Germany.
+Between 1965 and 1970, he won 19 caps for West Germany.

+Death

+Lorenz died on 24 October 2025, at the age of 86.